Welcome to the I-FOCUS Study

 In social situations, being overly focused on yourself can lead to increased feelings of anxiety, self-consciousness, and difficulties interacting with others.

-I-FOCUS is a research study at the University of Washington that aims to understand self-focused attention as a potential warning sign of treatment non-response.
-We are offering short-term treatment and brain scans at no cost.
+I-FOCUS is a research study at the University of Washington that aims to understand self-focused attention and how it relates to treatment success.
+We are offering treatment at no cost.

-For individuals between 18 to 45 years old who experience distressing self-focused thoughts in social situations about what others are thinking of them and how they look.
+For individuals between 18 to 45 years old who experience distressing self-focused thoughts in social situations.

-The I-FOCUS study aims to help individuals with significant social fears and distress about their appearance by providing specialized skills to reduce symptoms like fear and anxiety, repetitive mirror checking, and avoidance of social situations.
+The I-FOCUS study aims to help individuals with significant social fears and distress about their appearance through cognitive behavioral therapy.

 What is Cognitive Behavioral Therapy (CBT)?